ibm-cloud-docs/EventStreams/eventstreams160.md

 - Enable mirroring between cluster B (now the source) and cluster A (now the target)
 - The source cluster A now becomes the target cluster.
 - The target cluster B becomes the new source cluster.
+- Enable any topics to be mirrored from cluster B to cluster A

 Now make sure data is being replicated into cluster A by examining the topics from cluster B appearing on cluster A. Remember these have the suffix from the new source cluster, B.